-commercial disputes in your jurisdiction for the next 5 years?
+25. What is the most likely growth area for commercial disputes in your jurisdiction for the next 5 years?

 Alternative dispute resolution mechanisms to litigation, such as arbitration and mediation, are likely to remain growth areas for dispute resolution in the next 5 years.
-The SIAC announced on 4 April 2023 that new case filings in the first guarter of 2023 were at a historic high, with 332 new cases filed.
-With the current scale of crossborder commerce especially in the Asia Pacific region as well as SIAC's reputation as one of the world's leading arbitration institutions, there continues to be an expectation that Singapore will sustain impressive growth in the international arbitration sector over the next few years.
+The SIAC announced on 29 April 2024 that in 2023, it recorded its second highest ever caseload, with 663 new cases filed.
+Moreover, 93% of the new cases filed were international in nature.
+SIAC remains a popular institution to handle international cases as parties from 66 jurisdictions across the world chose to arbitrate at SIAC in 2023.
+With the current scale of cross-border commerce especially in the Asia Pacific region as well as SIAC's reputation as one of the world's leading arbitration institutions, there continues to be an expectation that Singapore will sustain impressive growth in the international arbitration sector over the next few years.
 There is also likely to be an increased ancillary demand for mediation to resolve disputes between international parties.

 The Singapore Convention on Mediation came into force on 12 September 2020.
-It establishes a uniform framework for enforcement of international settlement agreements arising from mediation of commercial disputes.
-As of this time of writing, the Singapore Convention on Mediation has been signed by 56 states and ratified by 11 countries, with the United Kingdom as the most recent signatory and Uruguay as the most recent country to ratify the Convention.
+It establishes a uniform framework for the enforcement of international settlement agreements arising from the mediation of commercial disputes.
+As of this time of writing, the Singapore Convention on Mediation has been signed by 56 states and ratified by 14 states, with the United Kingdom as the most recent signatory and Sri Lanka as the most recent country to ratify the Convention.
 The international mediation movement continues to gain traction.
-At the opening of the Singapore Legal Year in 2022, it was announced that the Singapore Mediation Centre expects to launch an online Dispute Resolution service that would be accessible to the public.
-The service promises to reduce the cost of resolving lower value cases such as consumer disputes by using technology and automation.
-It remains to be seen if such online Dispute Resolution services will become extended to a wider range of cases in the future.

-26. What, if any, will be the impact of

-technology on commercial litigation in your jurisdiction in the next 5 years?
+26. What, if any, will be the impact of technology on commercial litigation in your jurisdiction in the next 5 years?

+Technology will likely have a positive impact on commercial litigation in Singapore as it has generally made all aspects pertaining to commercial litigation easier and more efficient.
 The COVID-19 pandemic compelled all stakeholders in the legal sector, including the Singapore courts, to leverage on technology and pivot towards remote hearings through video-conferencing.
 As a result, a substantial number of hearings today take place virtually, without the need for parties to be physically present in court.
 Given that remote hearings have been welcomed by many court users, it is expected that remote hearings will become part of the new normal and the courts will continue to adjudicate commercial litigation cases via remote hearings with increasing sophistication as technology evolves.

-The rise of technology may also lead to the adoption of new processes to improve productivity in the conduct of commercial litigation cases.
+Additionally, the rise of technology may also lead to the adoption of new processes to improve productivity in the conduct of commercial litigation cases.
 Since 2021, the Singapore judiciary, the Singapore Academy of Law and the Ministry of Law have been working closely to promote innovation and technology adoption for the development of Singapore's legal services sector over the next decade.
-At the opening of the Singapore Legal Year in 2022, it was announced that the Singapore Academy of Law would establish a wholly owned subsidiary to oversee and steer the development of bold and innovative products and services that more fully harness technologies in knowledge management and legal analytics.
-The advent of new technology like the interactive chatbot ChatGPT that was launched in late 2022 may be a potential candidate for enhancing productivity of legal research and analysis because of its ability to extract structured data from large amounts of unstructured text data.
+At the opening of the Singapore Legal Year in 2022, it was announced that the Singapore Academy of Law would establish a wholly-owned subsidiary to oversee and steer the development of bold and innovative products and services that more fully harness technologies in knowledge management and legal analytics.
+The advent of new technology like the interactive chatbot ChatGPT that was launched in late 2022 may also be a potential candidate for enhancing the productivity of legal research and analysis because of its ability to extract structured data from large amounts of unstructured text data.
 However, ChatGPT is not without developmental flaws with regard to accuracy of output and issues relating to security, client confidentiality and copyright infringement.
 It remains to be seen how far such automated research engines can attain a level of maturity for everyday legal use.